simeononsecurity/simeononsecurity.ch/content/articles/navigating-the-dark-web-safely_-a-beginner’s-guide/index.en.md

 ### Understanding the difference between legal and illegal activities

 When navigating the Dark Web, you need to have a clear understanding of the distinction between legal and illegal activities.
-While the Dark Web itself is not inherently illegal, it is often associated with illicit activities due to its anonymity and unregulated nature.
+While the Dark Web itself isn't inherently illegal, it is often associated with illicit activities due to its anonymity and unregulated nature.

 **Legal activities** on the Dark Web include accessing information that is publicly available, engaging in legal discussions and forums, and conducting research on cybersecurity and privacy.
 Note that not all activities on the Dark Web are illegal.

 However, it is equally important to be aware of the **illegal activities** that take place on the Dark Web.
 These activities can range from the sale of illegal drugs, weapons, and counterfeit goods to human trafficking and hacking services.
-Engaging in or supporting these illegal activities is not only unethical but also carries significant legal consequences.
+Engaging in or supporting these illegal activities isn't only unethical but also carries significant legal consequences.

 To help you better understand the difference between legal and illegal activities on the Dark Web, here is a comparison: